teleivo/cs143/README.md

 2. I also had to add `./bin/java_cup` with an absolute path to the CUP library.
 You will need to adjust that path.

-## Issues
+## Assignment Numbers

-* The assignment numbers I reference might not match the ones you find online.
-I think they might have changed over time.
+The assignment numbers are offset by 1.
+Even though the assignment number might be 4 on the website and or PDF, the directory will be named "PA5J".

 ## TODO